 Illias nodded.
 He was on a different schedule, so he had forgotten.

 “Well then where are you going?”
 His father asked

 Finch thought for a moment, then said, “I’m going to find an old friend.
 We have a lot to talk about together.”

-He put his on his feet sandals and then ran out into the streets.
+He put sandals on his feet and then ran out into the streets.
 He figured he should head to Jutt’s house, and maybe even Artus’s.
 Although, maybe he would bring Artus along later.

 Finch navigated the dark streets almost randomly.
 He had first headed to where he thought Jutt lived, the building that she had come out of that one day when Chloe had been hit by the beam, but he didn’t recognize anything.
 He was lost now, and just wandered along aimlessly.
 Eventually, he found his way to the outdoor town square, surrounded by the six kingdom halls and the southern castle wall.

 Jutt came out of one of the six towers with a look of triumph on her face.

 “Oh, Finch.”
 Jutt still had a subdued manner about her.

 Finch looked at his hand.
 It had been bandaged, and the fabric had a small red dot on it.

 She unravelled the scroll like a royal messenger and read.
 It was the will of Batshiva, the East Metch he had seen years ago while looking for Alice.
 He was the one who owned the cathedral for the Servant of Conflict.